In this post

 A Gallup poll found that over half of Americans aren’t interested in their jobs, and 16% flat-out dislike their workplace.
 While everyone has bills to pay, you need to know the true cost of sticking it out, so you can decide if it’s truly worth it.

-If you’re in a terrible job, you will probably be in a negative state of mind most of the time.
+If you’re in a terrible job, you probably won’t feel like you and will be in a negative state of mind most of the time.
 After all, you’re spending 38+ hours a week in an environment that causes feelings of stress and anxiety.
 Having a job that creates a negative state of mind can also lead to future physical problems.

 Weight Gain or Loss